Poudre River Public Library District makes every attempt to provide complete and open information to our tax-paying members.

 The Poudre River Public Library District contracts with the City of Fort Collins for vendor payments.
 Therefore the Library District is included in the "Open Book Spending Transparency" website where citizens can view District expenses by browsing by department.

 In March, 2007, city and county officials selected the District's first seven-member Board of Trustees to oversee the transition, operations and future plans of the new district.
 Guided by a seven-member Board of Trustees and supported with a 3-mill property tax, the Poudre River Public Library District entered into an intergovernmental agreement designed to finalize the public library's transition from city library to library district.

 Full Intergovermental Agreement (PDF format/10MB)

-The Poudre River Public Library District is establishing this plan in response to threats posed by the H1N1 virus and related infectious influenza.
-The District seeks a measured and responsible response to the pandemic.
-These procedures represent the District's commitment to provide library services to the public in the safest and most effective way possible during a period of pandemic influenza.
+The Poudre River Public Library District is establishing this plan in response to threats posed by an infectious disease outbreak.
+The District seeks a measured and responsible response to any pandemic.
+These procedures represent the District's commitment to provide library services to the public in the safest and most effective way possible during a pandemic.

 Full Pandemic Response Plan / Procedures, March 4, 2020 (PDF format/376K)